-Gas well facilities costs - cost adjustment factor
+Gas well facilities costs-cost adjustment factor

-The cost adjustment factor for gas well facilities cost was calculated using data through 2008 from the Cost and Indices data base provided by EIA.
+The cost adjustment factor for natural gas well facilities cost was calculated using data through 2008 from the Cost and Indexes database provided by EIA.
 The initial cost was normalized at various prices from \$1 to \$20 per Mcf.
-This led to the development of a series of intermediate equations and the calculation of costs at specific prices and fixed depths.
+This step led to the development of a series of intermediate equations and the calculation of costs at specific prices and fixed depths.
 The differentials between estimated costs across the price range and fixed costs at \$5 per Mcf were then calculated.
 The cost factor equation was then estimated using the differentials.
 The form of the equation is given below:

 Cost =

 $$\beta$$

-0 + β 1 Gas Price + β 2 Gas Price2 + β 3 Gas Price3 (2.B-19)
+0 + β 1 Natural Gas Price + β 2 Natural Gas Price2 + β 3 Natural Gas Price3 (2.B-18)